filecoin-project/devgrants/rfps/new-wave-5-rfps.md

 Modeling current average gas costs can also help miners and developers better understand the current Mpool and why their transactions are not being mined, especially if their gas is too low compared to the network average.

-The EIP-1559 Gas Model was implemented in Filecoin [[Changelog](https://github.com/filecoin-project/lotus/blob/efd2dff0cac40934ec5b4472e48887ecbb2efe44/CHANGELOG.md#gas-changes)]([https://github.com/filecoin-project/lotus/blob/efd2dff0cac40934ec5b4472e48887ecbb2efe44/CHANGELOG.md#gas-changes](https://github.com/filecoin-project/lotus/blob/efd2dff0cac40934ec5b4472e48887ecbb2efe44/CHANGELOG.md#gas-changes)).
-A Lotus JSON RPC API call to estimate gas in Lotus is a todo [[Issue 3326](https://github.com/filecoin-project/lotus/issues/3326)](https://github.com/filecoin-project/lotus/issues/3326) and there is a [Gas Estimation function in Lotus here]([https://github.com/filecoin-project/lotus/blob/18c025f10e99b35cf7cd2eebe10de5163280378e/node/impl/full/gas.go#L189](https://github.com/filecoin-project/lotus/blob/18c025f10e99b35cf7cd2eebe10de5163280378e/node/impl/full/gas.go#L189)).
+The EIP-1559 Gas Model was implemented in Filecoin [Changelog](https://github.com/filecoin-project/lotus/blob/efd2dff0cac40934ec5b4472e48887ecbb2efe44/CHANGELOG.md#gas-changes).
+A Lotus JSON RPC API call to estimate gas in Lotus is a todo [Issue 3326](https://github.com/filecoin-project/lotus/issues/3326) and there is a [Gas Estimation function in Lotus here]([https://github.com/filecoin-project/lotus/blob/18c025f10e99b35cf7cd2eebe10de5163280378e/node/impl/full/gas.go#L189).

 ##